 Essential Communications Tools Enhance Your Team’s Evacuation Planning and Public Safety

-- Pre-built, hazard specific evacuation zones allow command to communicate evacuation orders and related resource information in real-time to area-specific field responders and residents.
+- Pre-built, hazard-specific evacuation zones allow command to communicate evacuation orders and related resource information in real time to area-specific field responders and residents.

-- An integrated communications plan that works in tandem with surrounding communities, supported by a public-facing app for residents, community resource people, and the media alleviates confusion and drives clarity.
+- An integrated communications plan that works in tandem with surrounding communities, supported by a public-facing app for residents, community resource people, and the media, alleviates confusion and drives clarity.

-During a flooding emergency, like recent atmospheric river events in California, evacuation planning was an essential component of a public safety agency’s emergency preparedness efforts.
-An effective evacuation communications plan that integrates response and recovery operations at the federal, state, local, and tribal levels, can save lives, protect property, and ensure the safety of the public during a crisis.
+During a flooding emergency, like the recent atmospheric river events in California, evacuation planning was an essential component of a public safety agency’s emergency preparedness efforts.
+An effective evacuation communications plan that integrates response and recovery operations at the federal, state, local, and tribal levels can save lives, protect property, and ensure the safety of the public during a crisis.

 In this article, we provide an overview of key considerations that public safety agencies should evaluate when creating an effective flood evacuation plan.